-Savvy buyers ask prospective vendors the right questions before they even get a formal proposal and evaluate the vendor’s competence and service levels during the sales process.
-By doing this, the company has an opportunity to predict its future experience with the vendor.
+Savvy buyers ask prospective translation vendors the right questions before they even get a formal proposal and evaluate their competence and service levels during the sales process.
+By doing this, your company has an opportunity to predict its future experience with that vendor.

-Read our five considerations for hiring a localization partner, before you even ask for pricing:
+Here are the top five considerations for how to choose a translation partner, before you even ask for pricing:

-- Assess how much knowledge you or your company has with translation and localization services.
+This will determine whether you need a full-service, one-stop shop, or if you just need to buy translation services piecemeal.
 Do you have a dedicated internal expert or team to coordinate the process?
 Are your marketers, developers or writers well versed in creating global-ready products and information?
-The answers will help you determine if you want a vendor to follow your direction or if you’ll need to lean on them for advice.
-Also, this point will determine whether you need a full service, on-stop shop, or if you just need to buy translation services piecemeal.
+These answers will also help you determine if you want an agency to follow your direction or if you’ll need to lean on them for advice.

-- Consider how you want the vendor to fit into your overall editorial or product development process.
-Understand your goals and ask the vendor how they would help you achieve them.
-You are choosing a partner who will play a key part in creating your international brand, ensuring timely global launches and participating in your overall success overseas.
-Make sure they share your vision and their process maps with yours.
+Understand your goals and ask how they would help you achieve them.
+You’re choosing a partner who will play a key part in creating your international brand, ensuring timely global launches and participating in your overall success overseas.
+Make sure they share your vision and their process aligns with yours.

-- Take a very close look at each of the prospective translation providers.
-Meet with the firms key employees to review their approach to your plans.
-Then, choose a provider that fits well with your organization and goals.
+Take a very close look at each of the prospective providers.
+Meet with the localization firm’s key employees to review their approach to your plans.
+Then, choose one that fits well with your organization and goals.

-- Based on your organizational needs, develop a clear understanding of the services you want from the vendor.
+Based on your organizational needs, develop a clear understanding of the services you want from the vendor.
 Translation only?
 Multilingual formatting and desktop publishing?
 What about full quality assurance (QA) on the final product?
-Then ask the vendor to assess the scope (e.g., words, pages, graphics, etc.) and effort in detail.
+Then ask the translation agency to assess the scope (e.g., words, pages, graphics, etc.) and effort in detail.
 This will enable you to compare quotes with confidence.

-This whole endeavor takes time and mutual engagement to define plans, volumes, deadlines, processes, roles and responsibilities.
+Choosing a translation partner takes time and mutual engagement to define the program and processes.
+Elements like language markets, deadlines, roles and responsibilities must be carefully planned well ahead of time.
 Your prospective vendor should act like a consultant helping you through this process.
-If the localization agency doesn’t get it – it’s unlikely to work out.
-Move on.
+If the localization agency doesn’t lead with a strategy, it’s unlikely to work out.